Professional Ethics: The American Institute of Certified Public Accountants' Comprehensive Course (For Licensure)

 - Recall the “General Standards Rule,” the “Compliance with Standards Rule,” and the “Accounting Principles Rule” of the AICPA Code of Professional Conduct.

 - Recall how to respond to pressure when preparing and reporting information.

 - Recall how to apply the conceptual framework.

 - Recognize the fundamental concepts underlying the “Independence Rule” of the AICPA Code of Professional Conduct.

 - Identify situations in which the independence rules apply to you and your family.

 - Identify the requirements for performing nonattest services for an attest client.

 - Recall the types of business relationships with clients that create threats to independence.

 - Indicate AICPA ethics interpretations on integrity, objectivity, confidentiality, and advertising.

-- Identify the SEC, PCAOB, GAO and other regulatory and independence rules.
+- Identify SEC, PCAOB, GAO, and other regulatory and independence rules.